ibm-cloud-docs/event-notifications/en-getting-support.md

 - subscriptionName (if the issue is related to subscriptions)
 - notification_id (if the issue is related to sending notification)
 - Error message received
-- Status of notification shown in LogDNA (in the case of notification sent but not received)